rovinthomas/demo-repo/README.md

 git diff new_branch_name: to view changes made since separation of this new branch

-git merge new_branch_name: to merge the new changes from new_branch_name back with main
+git merge new_branch_name: to merge the new changes from new_branch_name back with main (not commonly used?)

+git pull origin master: to pull updates from github repo

 ## UNIQUE CHANGES